 -As previously noted, the draft Mobility Chapter and draft Land Use Chapter do not foster that type of development but rather enable continued sprawl development and higher carbon emissions.
-Rather than reducing auto-centric development patterns the draft chapters encourage auto-centric development, particularly in the rural areas of the County.
+Rather than reducing auto-centric development patterns the draft chapters encourage auto-centric development.